giner/ansible-role-barman/README.md

 ## Development

-Running all tests (requires ansible, docker, molecule and molecule-docker to be installed).
+Running all tests (requires ansible, docker, molecule, molecule-docker and ansible-lint to be installed).

     molecule test --all